BayviewComputerClub/bsspc2019/README.md

 # Bayview Secondary School Programming Contest 2019
-Congratualations to all the people who attended!
+Congratulations to all the people who attended!

 ## Problem Setters